gotlibsh/Connect4/gui/README.md

 Here are the instructions to setup the web-gui locally on your machine.<br/>

+### Note
+Although it works for both Windows/Linux, the instructions here are for Windows only.

 ## Prerequisites

 Make sure you have the following installed on your machine: